google/link022/agent/README.md

 For documentation on installing a full demo system (with both a gNMI client and link022 access point) please see the [full demo documentation](../demo/README.md) which explains a fully complete system.

-The following instructions will get you a Link022 AP on a Unix-based device.
+The following instructions will get you a Link022 AP on a Linux-based device.

 ### Prerequisites
 Have a device set up.
-(Tested with Raspbian)
+(Tested with Raspian Stretch)

 Install Golang.
 ```